 Communication will occur as usual between teacher and parent via daily emails.
-Because face-to-face interactions will be limited due to COVID-19, teachers will also schedule monthly check-in meetings with families via Zoom.
 Additional phone calls or video meetings will be scheduled as needed.
-Family conferences will be held via Zoom.
+Family conferences will be offered in person and via Zoom.

 Weekly updates from the ECC Director will continue via email.
-The ECC Director and ECC Administrative team will communicate with parents regularly and clearly regarding potential necessary changes to the program and policies, and will thoroughly update families regarding health information in a timely manner.
+The ECC Director and ECC Administrative team will communicate with parents regularly and clearly regarding potential necessary changes to the program and policies and will thoroughly update families regarding health information in a timely manner.